neurogeometry/TraceProofreading/README.md

 ## Trace Proofreading

-**Trace Proofreading** is a machine learning based method for detection and correction of topologcal errors in automated neuron tracing which is essential for accurate mapping of connectivity on the scale of the whole brain.
+**Trace Proofreading** is a machine learning based method for detection and correction of topologcal errors in automated neuron traces.
+This is essential for accurate mapping of structural connectivity.

 ## Summary
-Our understanding of synaptic connectivity in the brain relies on the ability to accurately trace sparsely labeled neurons from 3D optical microscopy stacks of images.
+Our understanding of synaptic connectivity in the brain relies on the ability to accurately trace sparsely labeled populations of neurons from 3D optical microscopy stacks of images.
 A variety of algorithms and software tools have been developed for automated neuron tracing, but the resulting traces often contain topological errors such as broken and incorrectly merged branches.
-Trace proofreading is an automated trace method that utilizes machine learning to correct trace topology.
+Trace proofreading is an automated method that utilizes machine learning to correct such errors.

 ## Topological errors in initial automated traces of neurites